tirmizee/SpringBoot-JPA-DynamicQuery-Specification/README.md

 ### Configuration properties

-change properties to your configuration
+Modify these properties to match your configuration

 ```yaml